pvigier/pvigier.github.io-jekyll/_posts/2019-07-28-vagabond-2d-light-system.md

 The next step is to choose a formula to describe the color received by a point from the light.

-As a point light emit the same light in all the directions, the color received only depends on the distance.
+As a point light emits the same light in all the directions, the color received only depends on the distance.
 Hence, we can use a formula which looks like that:

 $$
 C(d) = attenuation(d) \times I \times C_{light}